Is the Center and property wheelchair accessible?

 No. Collecting, hunting, or fishing is prohibited at the Center.
 Please enjoy nature, but do not take it home.
 The only exception to this policy is beach glass found on the Lake Michigan shoreline.
 You’re welcome to help us clean up beach glass, or any other trash that washes ashore!

-Does the building have wireless internet access?
+Does the building have free wireless internet access?

 Do you have a mobile phone policy?